 Have I told you how much I love Chase Ultimate Rewards?
-Well, if I haven’t let me tell you.
+Well, if I haven’t, let me tell you.
 I love them soooooo soooo much!
 Sometimes almost more than dollars 😆.
 I kid, but I do really love them!
-But before I get into why I love them let’s talk about what they are and how you can get them.
+But before I get into why I love them, let’s talk about what they are and how you can get them.

 Chase has many cards that issue Ultimate Rewards.
 Ultimate Rewards can be transferred directly to Chase’s airline and hotel partners and used within the Chase travel portal (similar to Expedia).
-When used in the portal each point is worth 1.25 cents.
-If you have the Sapphire Reserve Card that rate goes up to 1.5 cents per point.
+When used in the portal, each point is worth 1.25 cents.
+If you have the Sapphire Reserve Card, that rate goes up to 1.5 cents per point.

-When I went to Greece I transferred Ultimate Rewards to my United account so that I could have enough points to book a business class flight.
+When I went to Greece, I transferred Ultimate Rewards to my United account so that I could have enough points to book a business-class flight.
 Points transfer to all of their partners at a ratio of 1:1.
 Make sure your hotel or flight is available before transferring your points.
-Once you transfer your points you cannot move them back into your Chase account.
+Once you transfer your points, you cannot move them back into your Chase account.
 Here are the Chase travel partners:

 Sometimes there might be a hotel you want to book that isn’t a Chase transfer partner.
-In those situations, I like to book on the portal.
-When we are spending more than a couple of days somewhere with our kids I like to have a room that has a separate living area and bedroom.
+In those situations, I like to book through the portal.
+When we are spending more than a couple of days somewhere with our kids, I like to have a room that has a separate living area and bedroom.
 That can be difficult to find when using points from your hotel credit card.
 It’s easier to find on the portal.

-We booked a 2-bedroom with a kitchen at the Grand Pacific Palisades in Carlsbad, California using the portal when we went to Legoland.
+We booked a 2-bedroom with a kitchen at the Grand Pacific Palisades in Carlsbad, California, using the portal when we went to Legoland.
 It was perfect for our family and made for a much more enjoyable vacation.
 I always check the portal before transferring points.
 There have been times when I’ve seen the cheapest flights to Hawaii in the portal.

 Another HUGE reason I love Chase Ultimate Rewards is that Chase allows you to pool your points together with another member of your household!
-Many reward programs don’t allow this or if they do they charge you or put a limit on the number of points you can transfer in a year.
+Many reward programs don’t allow this, or if they do, they charge you or put a limit on the number of points you can transfer in a year.

 You’ll see in the chart above that all the cards earn Ultimate Rewards at different rates depending on where you are spending your money.
 I carry a few of these cards around at all times and use different ones depending on where I am spending.
 Placing my grocery pickup order?
 Sapphire Preferred.
 Getting Gas or paying my internet bill?
 Ink Cash.
 Booking an Airbnb?
 Ink Business Preferred.
 Anything that doesn’t fall into one of the categories?
 Freedom Unlimited.

-If you refer your family and friends to sign up for the same Chase Ultimate Reward Card, you will earn bonus points!
+If you refer your family and friends to sign up for the same Chase Ultimate Rewards Card, you will earn bonus points!
 You will earn 20,000 points when you refer someone to an Ink card and 15,000 points when you refer someone to the Sapphire Preferred Card.
 The Freedom cards also offer a referral bonus of 10,000 points.